-For each formula, we saved the source document written in different dialects of LaTeX and converted it into content MathML with parallel markup using LaTeXML [12, 9].
-LaTeXML is a Perl program that converts LaTeX documents to XML and HTML.
-We chose LaTeXML, because it is the only tool that supports our semantic macro set.
+For each formula, we saved the source document written in different dialects of LATEX and converted it into content MathML with parallel markup using LATEXML [11, 8].
+LATEXML is a Perl program that converts LATEX documents to XML and HTML.
+We chose LATEXML because it is the only tool that supports our semantic macro set.
 We manually annotated our dataset, generated the MathML representation, manually corrected errors in the MathML, and linked the identifiers to Wikidata concept entries whenever possible.
 Alternatively, one could initially generate MathML using a CAS and then manually improve the markup.

-Since there is no generally accepted definition of expression trees, we made several design decision to create semantic representations of the formulae in our dataset using MathML trees.
-In some cases, we created new macros to be able to create a MathML tree for our purposes using LaTeXML5.
-Table 1 lists the newly created macros.
+Since there is no generally accepted definition of expression trees, we made several design decisions to create semantic representations of the formulae in our dataset using MathML trees.
+In some cases, we created new macros to be able to create a MathML tree for our purposes using LATEXML.5 Table 1 lists the newly created macros.
 Hereafter, we explain our decisions and give examples of formulae in our dataset that were affected by the decisions.

-- not assign Wikidata items to basic mathematical identifiers and functions like factorial, \log, \exp, \times, \pi.
-Instead, we left these annotations to the DLMF LaTeX macros, because they represent the mathematical concept by linking to the definition in the DLMF and LaTeXML creates valid and accurate content MathML for these macros [GoldID 3, 11, 19, ...]; - split up indices and labels of elements as child nodes of the element.
-For example, we represent i as a child node of p in p_i [GoldID 29, 36, 43, ...]; - create a special macro to represent tensors, such as for $T{\alpha\beta}$ [GoldID 43], to represent upper and lower indices as child nodes (see table 1); - create a macro for dimensions of tensor contractions [GoldID 225], e.g., to distinguish the three dimensional contraction of the metric tensor in $g^{(3)}$ from a power function (see table 1); - chose one subexpression randomly if the original expression contained lists of expressions [GoldID 278]; - remove equation labels, as they are not part of the formula itself.
-For example, in the (\star) is the ignored label;
+- did not assign Wikidata items to basic mathematical identifiers and functions like factorial, \log, \exp, \times, \pi.
+Instead, we left these annotations to the DLMF LATEX macros, because they represent the mathematical concept by linking to the definition in the DLMF and LATEXML creates valid and accurate content MathML for these macros [GoldID 3, 11, 19, ...]; - split up indices and labels of elements as child nodes of the element.
+For example, we represent i as a child node of p in p_i [GoldID 29, 36, 43, ...]; - create a special macro to represent tensors, such as for $T{\alpha\beta}$ [GoldID 43], to represent upper and lower indices as child nodes (see table 1); - create a macro for dimensions of tensor contractions [GoldID 225], e.g., to distinguish the three the (\star) is the ignored label;

+- dimensional contraction of the metric tensor in $g^{(3)}$ from a power function (see table 1); - chose one subexpression randomly if the original expression contained lists of expressions [GoldID 278]; - remove equation labels, as they are not part of the formula itself.
+For example, in

-$$E = mc^2, \qquad (\star)$$
+$$E = mc^2, (\star)$$

 - remove operations applied to entire equations, e.g., applying the modulus.
-In such cases, we interpreted the modulus as a constraint of the equation [GoldID 177]; - use additional macros (see table 1) to interpret complex conjugations, transformation signs, and degree-symbols as functional operations (identifier is a child node of the operation symbol), e.g., or \dagger for complex conjugations [GoldID 224, 277], S' for transformations [GoldID 20], 30^\circ for thirty degrees [Gold ID 30]; - for formulae with multiple cases, render each case as a separate branch [GoldID 49]; - render variables that are part of separate branches in bracket notation.
-We implemented the Dirac Bracket commutator [] (omitting the index \text{DB}) and an anticommutator by defining new macros (see table 1).
-Thus, there is a distinction between a (ring) commutator [a,b] = ab - ba and an anticommutator {a,b} = ab + ba, without further annotation of Dirac or Poisson brackets [GoldID 91]; - use the command \operatorname{} for multi-character identifiers or operators [GoldID 22].
-This markup is necessary, because most LaTeX parsers, including LaTeXML, interpret multicharacter expressions as multiplications of the characters.
-In general, this interpretation is correct, since it is inconvenient to use multi-character identifiers [2].
+In such cases, we interpreted the modulus as a constraint of the equation [GoldID 177]; - use additional macros (see table 1) to interpret complex conjugations, transformation signs, and degree-symbols as functional operations (identifier is a child node of the operation symbol), e.g., or \dagger for complex conjugations [GoldID 224, 277], S' for transformations [GoldID 20], 30^\circ for thirty degrees [GoldID 30]; - for formulae with multiple cases, render each case as a separate branch [GoldID 49]; - render variables that are part of separate branches in bracket notation.
+We implemented the Dirac Bracket commutator [] (we omitted the index \text{DB}) and an anticommutator { } by defining new macros (see table 1).
+Thus, there is a distinction between a (ring) commutator and an anticommutator without further annotation of Dirac or Poisson brackets [GoldID 91];